LeonDietsche/real-estate-scraper/readme.md

 ## 🌐 (Future) Target Websites

-This project is built with connectors/scrapers for:
+This project is built with connectors for:

 newhome.ch
 homegate.ch